le717/webring/README.md

 options are provided through query parameters to the URLs.

 - `include_rotted: bool = "yes"`: Include links that have been determined to be rotten
-- `exclude_origin: bool = "yes"`: Remove the site requested the webring from the results, if present
+- `exclude_origin: bool = "yes"`: Remove the site requesting the webring from the results, if present

 ### Automatic simple embed